ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 For exammple:

-- Technical Service (1st tier)
+- Technical Service (1st level)
-	- Technical Service Offering (2nd tier)
+	- Technical Service Offering (2nd level)
-		- Technical Service Offering (3rd tier)
+		- Technical Service Offering (3rd level)

-I will call out the 1st thru 3rd tier to help designate at which level we will define the services.
+I will call out the 1st thru 3rd level to help designate at which level we will define the services.

 ### Identity & Access Management

 Most organizations have one or more teams dedicated to Identity and Access Management.
 The Identity and Access Management (IAM) service is responsible for managing user identities, authentication, and access control across the organization.
 This service ensures that only authorized users have access to the necessary resources, enhancing security and compliance.

-The Technical Service (1st tier) would be defined as _Identity & Access Management_.
+The Technical Service (1st level) would be defined as _Identity & Access Management_.

-Within _Identity & Access Management_, the organization has broken down their Technical Service Offering's 2nd and 3rd tier and they are:
+Within _Identity & Access Management_, the organization has broken down their Technical Service Offering's 2nd and 3rd level and they are:

 - Active Directory Management
 	- User Account Management